mk-fg/fgtk/README.rst

 location, or even localhost - should give (hopefully) any possible gibberish permutation that openssh (or something else) may decide to throw at you.

+ssh-keyparse_
+'''''''''''''
-ssh-keyparse
+.. _ssh-keyparse: ssh-keyparse
-''''''''''''

-Python3 script to extract raw private key string from ed25519 ssh keys.
+Python script to extract raw private key string from ed25519 ssh keys.

 Main purpose is easy backup of ssh private keys and derivation of new secrets from these for other purposes.